 *See ingredient amounts in recipe card.

-You will also need 4 clean half pint jam jars for this recipe.
+You will also need 4 clean half pint jam jars for this recipe or whatever size jam jars you have on hand.

-- Thicken.
-Let the jam sit for 30 minutes to thicken.
-(Some brands of freezer jam pectin do not need resting.
-Check the package to confirm.)
+Chef's Note: Some brands of freezer jam pectin do not need resting.
+Check the package to confirm.

 - Make an Ice Bath.
 Be sure to have an ice bath ready before you start.